kunrex/Sugar.Lang/docs/README.md

 }
 ```
 Describers can contain the following keywords:
-1. `const`: A compile time constant
+1. `const`: A locally scoped readonly value.
-2. `static`: Declares a member static
+2. `static`: Declares a member static.
-3. `public`: An access specifier for public items
+3. `public`: An access specifier for public items.
-4. `private`: An access specifier for private items
+4. `private`: An access specifier for private items.
 5. `ref`: Allows passing a value type by reference.

 ### Properties